1j01/window-switcher/README.md

   - 🎨 There's no acrylic blur effect.
 I tried to implement it (see `blurbehind.ahk` in git history), but couldn't get it to work.
   - ❌ There's no way to close the app switcher without selecting an app.
 	- Pressing <kbd>Esc</kbd> causes `Error: Gui has no window.`
+  - ✂️ Apps are not distinguished by their shortcut, so for instance, PWAs installed with Chrome will be lumped in with "Google Chrome".
+  - Can sometimes get an error `Error: Gui has no window.` at `Pic := AppSwitcher.FocusedCtrl`

 ## License